-Cado Security noted that not only does the worm steal AWS credentials of compromised systems, it also collects local credentials of infected systems.
+Cado Security noted that not only do the worms steal AWS credentials from compromised systems, they also collect local credentials from infected systems.

 Explaining how the worm malware works, the security firm stated that the hackers use a straightforward approach in acquiring these credentials.